dlab-berkeley/Git-Fundamentals/lessons/02_Git_Basics.md

 So, even in the personal workflow, there's a lot of individual steps needed just to make changes to the codebase.
 This becomes a little bit more complicated when multiple people are making changes at the same time, which requires a slightly different workflow.<br>

-🎬 **Demo**: We will make two different edits both on remote and local repositories.
-What happens when you try to merge these two repositories?

 💡 **Tip** Do `git pull` before working on a repository so that your local repo is up to date with your remote repo.